 It’s enormous, the scale of possibilities for relationship.
 Lowest on the totem pole is the mineral.
 You may think it can’t relate at all, but that’s not true.
 Since it lives, it relates.
 But because it’s a mineral, it can’t relate very much.
 Its way of relating is confined to total passivity.
 A mineral can be admired.
 An animal, by contrast, has a lot more moxie.
 It actively responds to nature, to other animals and to people.

 Humans are highest on the scale of able-to-relate, which is a wider scale than most of us realize.
-The bottom rung of the human scale starts with the completely insane—the one in solitary confinement or who is locked up behind bars.
+The bottom rung of the human scale starts with the completely insane—the one in solitary confinement or who is locked behind bars.
 These two aren’t so very far apart.
 They are living lives in inner and outer isolation, hardly able to relate to other people.
 Since such people are living, they must somehow continue to relate, but it is mostly to things, their space, their food, their bodies and maybe some art, or ideas or nature.
 It can be helpful to think about life from this perspective.

 At this level, people are willing to love regardless of risk.
 They can love abstractly or concretely, and generally or personally.
 This doesn’t make such people saints or holier than thou.
-They may well be far from perfect.
+In fact, they may well be far from perfect.
 They will have faults and be wrong at times.
 They have those pesky negative emotions too.
 But on the whole, they love.
 They aren’t afraid to get involved.
 Freed from their defenses, they are able to ride through occasional setbacks and have full and fruitful relationships.

 So what about the rest of us who are somewhere in the middle—the average Jane or Joe?
 It’s a combo-deal with endless possibilities.
 Perhaps we relate well in some areas but are noticeably stopped-up in others.
 We’ll need some deep personal insight to know which is going on where.